September 9, 2025

 The Making of a Legend

-He also started his job at the government organisation Employees State Insurance Corporation (ESIC) in the late 1950s.
 In 1961, he met the legendary Ebrahim Alkazi, who was then the principal of the acclaimed Natya Academy.
 Kazi gave him the lead role in the adaptation of Arthur Miller’s play A View From the Bridge, previously played by Eddie Carbone.
-It was followed by Satydev Dube’s adaptation of Molière’s Scorpion, by the name of “Bichchoo.”

 Amrish Puri On Screen

-In 1967, he acted in the American TV series “Maya,” produced by MGM.
-It was a quite starty of his legendary screen career.
-His first Hindi film, Dev Anand’s “Prem Pujari,” came in 1971.
-He followed it by Aahat (1971), Reshma aur Shera (1971), Hulchul (1971), Sone ke Hath (1973), and Hindustan Ki Ksaam (1973).
+In 1967, Amrish Puri acted in the American TV series “Maya,” produced by MGM, which marked the start of his screen career.
+His first film was Dev Anand‘s “Prem Pujari,” which came out in 1971.
+It was a small role as a henchman, but it began the extraordinary career of a legend.
+One of his early memorable role came in Reshma Aur Shera, directed by Sunil Dutt.
+Amrish played Rehmat Khan in the crime drama.
+He followed it by Aahat (1971), Hulchul (1971), Sone ke Hath (1973), and Hindustan Ki Ksaam (1973).

 The Era of Mogambo

+In the Punjabi film Chan Pardesi, directed by Chitraarth, Amrish portrayed Joginder Singh, a cruel and cunning landlord.
+Films like Jani Dushman (1979), Aakrosh (1980), Qurbani (1980), Dostana (1980), Hum Panch (1980), Krodhi (1981), Ashanti (1981), further established him in the industry.
 The 80’s were the time when Amrish Puri became the quintessential villain ofr Hindi film industry.
 He was the part of every other films and was a gaurantee for a powerful performance.
 The roles were written ffor him.

 Other Work

-Some of his most memorable films include Krodhi (1981), Ashanti (1981), Shakti (1982), Hero (1983), Ardh Stya (1983), Mashaal (1984), Meri Jung (1985), Nagina (1986), Loha (1987), Mr. India (1987), Waaris (1988), Shahenshah (1988), Ram Lakhan (1989), Batwara (1989), Tridev (1990), Ghayal (1990), Saudagar (1991), Thalapathi (1991), Tahalka (1992), Damini (1993), Karan Arjun (1995), Kaalapani (1996), Jeet (1996), Koyla (1997), Baadshah (1999), Gadar: Ek Prem Katha (2001), and Nayak (2001).
+Some of his most iconic films as a villain include Shakti (1982), Hero (1983), Ardh Stya (1983), Mashaal (1984), Meri Jung (1985), Nagina (1986), Loha (1987), Mr. India (1987), Waaris (1988), Shahenshah (1988), Ram Lakhan (1989), Batwara (1989), Tridev (1990), Ghayal (1990), Saudagar (1991), Thalapathi (1991), Tahalka (1992), Damini (1993), Karan Arjun (1995), Kaalapani (1996), Jeet (1996), Diljale (1996), Koyla (1997), Baadshah (1999), Gadar: Ek Prem Katha (2001), and Nayak (2001).

 Amrish Puri The Character Actor

-Some of his notable positive roles are Phool Aur Kaante (1991), Gardish (1993), Dilwale Dulhaniya Le Jayenge (1995), Ghatak (1996), Diljale (1996), Pardes (1997), Virasat (1997), China Gate (1998), Badal (2000), Mujhe Kucch Kehna Hai (2001), Mujhse Shaadi Karogi (2004), and Hulchul (2004).
+From the 1990s until his death in 2005, Puri also featured in positive supporting roles in many movies.
+Some of his notable positive roles are Phool Aur Kaante (1991), Gardish (1993), Dilwale Dulhaniya Le Jayenge (1995), Ghatak (1996), Pardes (1997), Virasat (1997), China Gate (1998), Badal (2000), Mujhe Kucch Kehna Hai (2001), and many more.

-Nominated for 14 Filmfare Awards: Tridev, Saudagar, Muskurahat, Tahalka, Gardish, Damini, Dilwale Dulhania Le Jayenge, Karan Arjun, Koyla, Baadshah and Gadar: Ek Prem Katha.
+He was nominated for 14 Filmfare Awards: Tridev, Saudagar, Muskurahat, Tahalka, Gardish, Damini, Dilwale Dulhania Le Jayenge, Karan Arjun, Koyla, Baadshah and Gadar: Ek Prem Katha.
 He received the Filmfare Best Supporting Actor award for “Meri Jung,” “Virasat,” and “Ghatak.”

 Personal Life